xpublish-community/xpublish/docs/source/tutorial.rst

 Server-Side
 -----------

-To begin, import Xpublish and open an Xarray dataset:
+To begin, import Xpublish and open an Xarray :class:`~xarray.Dataset`:

 .. code-block:: python